 Sewing is not rocket science, it's all about taking it step by step.

-Find sewing classes London or sewing classes Glasgow.
+Find sewing classes in Bangalore or sewing classes Glasgow.

 If you are not sure if sewing is for you, do not worry you can always sell your machine but do not skimp on the quality.
 A good sewing machine costs at least £150.
 Anything below this, it will not last the test of time.
 Or worse, it might not even sew properly.

 Opt for a manual machine at first, just to be sure you know what you are doing.
 No need for a serger in the early stages.
 Be content with a simple sewing machine.

 And learn how to use it!
 It may seem obvious but once you're alone in front of your machine, it can be a little intimidating.
 Read instructions carefully and feel free to ask for tips in store or from friends and family.

 After the sewing machine, you should invest in a sewing box and fill it with good-quality products:

 - Needles: different sizes to change depending on the thickness of the fabric,

 - Sewing scissors: a pair for paper and a pair for fabric,